 Lender of the Last Resort

-Banking for International Settlement BIS offers a host of financial services to the Central Banks, as well as, other financial institutions in the management of foreign reserves.
-In the event, where Central Banks are in need of ready liquidity, BIS offers credit services, as well as, buyback of tradable securities.
-BIS can also act as a trustee related to international financial operations, thereby, promoting global financial and monetary stability globally.
+Banking for International Settlement BIS offers a host of financial services to the Central Banks and other financial institutions in the management of foreign reserves.
+In the event that Central Banks are in need of ready liquidity, BIS offers credit services, as well as buyback of tradable securities.
+BIS can also act as a trustee related to international financial operations, thereby promoting global financial and monetary stability globally.

 Research and Statistics

 BIS publishes a host of research and statistics on global banking, financial market securities, foreign exchange, and derivatives market.
 It shares its information across the Central banks of the member countries, and this, in turn, helps them to make more informed decisions.
-The research is also open for academic journals and other external publications.
-It is the BIS staff that conducts and concludes all the researches.
-However, member countries Central Banks also help in conducting the research and publishing the same.
+The research is also open to academic journals and other external publications.
+It is the BIS staff that conducts and concludes all the research.
+However, member countries Central Banks also help conduct the research and publish the same.